Grow Your Church or Impact Your Community?

 Jesus consistently took his ministry to the people.

 The gospel accounts are filled with his interactions out among the people.
-It’s true that He didn’t have a modern church to lead and organize like you and I do, but he certainly had his own pressures to deal with and yet always remained out with people.
+It’s true that He didn’t have a modern church to lead and organize like you and I do, but he certainly had his own pressures to deal with and yet always prioritized his focus on people – and training His disciples so they could also reach people.
+(See Ephesians 4:11-13)

-There is a great tension here because it seems like the larger and more successful our churches become, the more we are drawn inward to manage the daily affairs and programs of the church.
+There is a great tension here because it seems like the larger our churches become, (a good thing because we are reaching more people) the more we are drawn inward to manage the daily affairs and programs of the church.

 It is true for me and perhaps for you too.
-That’s not an indictment of any of our larger churches, but it is a reality we have to be honest about and consider how to respond in the best way.
+That’s not an indictment of larger churches, but it is a reality we need to be honest about and consider how to respond in the best way.

 One last thought, it’s not about how much or how many things you are involved with in the community, it’s how effective they are.
 What is really working?